msinnl/msinnl.github.io-src/content/pages/bilevel.md

 1. In the script *make_cplex_dynamic.sh* provided with the binary set the environment variable CPLEX_DIR to the base directory of the CPLEX installation on your system (e.g., /opt/ibm/ILOG/CPLEX_Studio127).
 2. Run the resulting script *make_cplex_dynamic.sh* to create the dynamic CPLEX library files libconcert.so, libcplex.so and libilocplex.so.
-3. Put the generated dynamic libraries in the folder where the binary *bilevel* is.
+3. Put the generated dynamic libraries and the requested license file *bilevel.license* in the folder where the binary *bilevel* is.

 The solver can be run as, e.g.,